Makes: 2 pounds

 Prep Time: 5 minutes | Cook Time: 5 minutes + 1 hour to chill

 Somewhere along the line I learned the expression “loving hands at home” and this is a loving-hands-at-home recipe if there ever was one.
 First of all it comes from a corny recipe booklet out of Genoa, Nevada, with a kick-your-heels-up cowgirl on the cover.
-Second, it’s only three ingredients.
+Second, there are only three ingredients.
 Third, it looks kind of rough and dowdy…but it is absolutely delicious.

 12 ounces (2 cups) semisweet or bittersweet chocolate chips